An open API service indexing awesome lists of open source software.

 toolchain will resolve and fetch the `chalk-go` module automatically.

-Alternatively, you can also explicitly `go get` the package into a project:
+Alternatively, you can explicitly add the dependency:

 ```bash